formspark/documentation/docs/customization/redirection.md

 </form>
 ```

-This method is illusory.
+This method is based on illusion.
 Technically, you are not preventing the redirection.

 ### JSON response